curiefense/curiefense-gitbook/installation/deployment-first-steps/istio-via-helm.md

 * `gw_image` defines the name of the image that contains our filtering code and modified Envoy binary.
 * `curiesync_image` defines the name of the image that contains scripts that synchronize local Envoy configuration with the AWS S3 bucket defined in `curieconf_manifest_url`.
-* `curieconf_manifest_url` is the URL of the AWS S3 bucket that is used to synchronize configurations between the `confserver` and the Curiefense Istio sidecars.
+* `curieconf_manifest_url` is the URL of the AWS S3 or Google Storage bucket that is used to synchronize configurations between the `confserver` and the Curiefense Istio sidecars.
-* `curiefense_namespace` should contain the name of the namespace where Curiefense components defined in `deploy/curiefense-helm/` are running.
+* `curiefense_namespace` is the name of the namespace where Curiefense components defined in `deploy/curiefense-helm/` are running.
+* `curiefense_bucket_type` is the type of cloud bucket that is used to transfer configurations from `confserver` to envoy proxies \(supported values: `s3` or `gs`\).
 * `redis_host` defines the hostname of the redis server that will be used by `curieproxy`.
+Defaults to the provided redis StatefulSet.
+Override this to replace the redis instance with one you supply.
+* `redis_port` defines the port of the redis server that will be used by `curieproxy`.
 Defaults to the provided redis StatefulSet.
 Override this to replace the redis instance with one you supply.
 * `initial_curieconf_pull` defines whether a configuration should be pulled from the AWS S3 bucket before running Envoy \(`true`\), or if traffic should be allowed to flow with a default configuration until the next synchronization \(typically every 10s\).